WebAssembly/design/Rationale.md

 storage into system-visible and application-visible, the latter not being able to contain machine-executable code (certain phones, to investigate if gaming consoles or server side have a similar sandboxing mechanism).

-## Application Development Scenarios
-A startup wants to offer a new 4K video streaming service to a great breadth of consumers, across any device - from mobile, to browser, to TV appliance.
-Their key technological advantage that enables their value proposition is a proprietary codec.

-Given the breadth of devices needing targeting, and their diverse resource constraints, and balancing business constraints (time to market, cost of development and funding runway), the engineers at the startup decide to implement the codec in C/C++, because it offers precise control over resource utilization, and because of the language's portability - the C/C++ source can be easily compiled to target the various OSes and ISAs the startup needs to target.

-This decision lets them easily target mobile device consumers.
-When trying to extend to browser consumers, traditionally their options would have been:

-1. Develop a custom plugin.
-This means taking on servicing costs and the risk of bad PR due to security holes.

-2. Work out a JavaScript implementation.
-This means additional development cost and carries the risk of failing to deliver, given the nature of the language and its performance SLA.

-3. Offer a degraded service to browser users, by streaming content in one of the supported codecs (HTML 5).
-This carries a cost on the server side, as well as counters one of the value propositions of the startups' value propositions - broad reaching 4K streaming.

-4. Use (P)NaCl or asm.js.
-The former is only supported on Chrome, and the latter has inconsistent support and performance characteristics over the various browsers.

-## Code Reuse Scenarios
-- why reuse; what type of reuse, and what motivates each
-## Deployment Scenarios
-- where would WA be deployed, and why.
-- various constrained environments.